elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsresolveimporterrorsoptions.createnewcopies.md

 ## SavedObjectsResolveImportErrorsOptions.createNewCopies property

-> Warning: This API is now obsolete.
->
-> If true, will create new copies of import objects, each with a random `id` and undefined `originId`<!-- -->.
-This option will be removed and permanently enabled in a future release.
+If true, will create new copies of import objects, each with a random `id` and undefined `originId`<!-- -->.
->

 <b>Signature:</b>